Kartikey0205/All-C-Programs-/README.md

 #
 #### p109.c = WAP using Union to find largest of 3 numbers
 #
-#### p110.c = WAP to read and display information about student usinfg structure within structure
+#### p110.c = WAP to read and display information about student using structure within structure
 #
 #### p111.c = WAP to check whether a number is Even or Odd using enumerated data type
 #